CodingParkFunSeries/ProductivityTracker/README.md

 ```
 git checkout -b users_ajay109458_createFeatureSuggestion
 ```
-3. Now there is a FeatureSuggestion folder create an md file in format `<your name>.md` ( learn to write md file) about possible features in the resume builder.
+3. Now there is a FeatureSuggestion folder create an md file in format `<your name>.md` ( learn to write md file) about possible features in the Productivity Tracker.
 4. Commit and push you changes and raise a PR.
 ```
 git add .